OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

   * logging
   * logs

-While preparing the production release, you can use tools like `ProGuard` (included in Android Studio) to delete logging-related code.
+While preparing the production release, you can use tools like `ProGuard` (included in Android Studio).
+[ProGuard](https://www.guardsquare.com/en/products/proguard "ProGuard") is a free Java class file shrinker, optimizer, obfuscator, and preverifier.
+It detects and removes unused classes, fields, methods, and attributes and can also be used to delete logging-related code.

 To determine whether all the `android.util.Log` class' logging functions have been removed, check the ProGuard configuration file (_proguard-project.txt_) for the following options:

 ```java
 -assumenosideeffects class android.util.Log